 This type of call to PLOT is essentially the same as that for the TEXT subpicture routine, except for the first argument which defines this as a TEXT type call to PLOT.
 The number of commands added to the display file is added to the contents of MAINFL.
 The location of the first generated display command is returned in CNAME (if given).
 The same restrictions apply as for the TEXT subroutine.
-The following example illustrates the use of the TEXT type call to PLOT where STRING contains the 15 characters to be displayed, and SAVNAM will contain a pointer to the group of display commands inserted by this call.
+The following example illustrates the use of the TEXT type call to PLOT.